MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/execute-database-script.md

 ## Output

 Each command appearing in the script will be reported as a separate record in the output table.
-Each record has next fields:
+Each record has the following fields:

 |Output parameter |Type |Description
 |---|---|---